Last Updated on by

 These are made of two layers – a water repelling outer shell, properly called a rain fly and an inner layer which allows breath-ability.
-Double wall tents are more common and fairly versatile for many enthusiasts as they are less expensive.
+Double wall tents are more common and fairly versatile for many campers as they are less expensive.
 Due to the extra material of two layers plus the stakes needed to secure most rain fly shells you would have to carry more weight.
 Set up will take a little longer as well.
-Both types of tents can be equally good at repelling water.
+Both types of tents can be equally good at repelling rain.
 It really comes down to personal choice and the budget available for a tent.
 Other tents feature to keep in mind include.

 Non-waterproof seams should be completely avoided.
-All waterproof seams should be in locations that don’t come into contact with the floor of the tent or close to the floor of the tent.
+All waterproof seams should be in locations that don’t come into contact with the floor of the tent or close to the floor space of the tent.

 When shopping for a tent look for those that are made from the lightest waterproof materials possible.
 Lightweight shells will easily allow water to roll off and are less apt to collect water compared to heavyweight shells.

 There are few best waterproof tents that are especially suited for keeping you warm and dry in severely inclement weather.
-Here are 3 options for both individuals and families who really need a powerhouse tent that will stand up to rain and even some snow.
+Here are 3 options for both individuals and families who really need a powerhouse tent that will stand up to rain weather and even some snow.

 Some specs for this double wall tent include:

-Because this tent is so large, double walled and has 2 vestibules, you do sacrifice lightweight for these features.
+Because this tent is so large, double walled and has 2 vestibules, you do sacrifice lightweight for these tent features.
 Therefore this tent may not ideal for taking on very long hikes and without a doubt is not for someone into light backpacking.

 If you use campsites that don’t require far travel on foot to reach them or have one person in your group dedicated to packing the tent, you won’t be disappointed with Mountain Hardware’s Corners 6.
 Expect to spend close to $400 for this tent, although I’ve seen it for less at this listing.